Chapter 4 Select Destinations The Americas & the Caribbean

 In addition, coastal areas of the mainland countries of Belize in Central America and Guyana, Suriname, and French Guiana in South America are often considered part of the Caribbean.

-The islands and mainland countries vary in geography, from sandy and dry islands with fantastic beaches to volcanic, lush rainforests.
-Ah, the beaches!
-For many tourists, this is the Caribbean’s raison d’être, and with over a thousand islands to choose from, choices are almost limitless.
-The dazzling beaches on the islands and mainland coasts of the Caribbean Sea, the Gulf of Mexico, and the Atlantic Ocean provide a vacation experience that broadens the mind and provides a travel destination with luxury, excitement, tranquility, and relaxation.
+The islands and mainland countries vary in geography, from volcanic, lush rainforests to sandy and dry islands with fantastic beaches.
+The dazzling beaches on the islands and mainland coasts of the Caribbean Sea, the Gulf of Mexico, and the Atlantic Ocean are destinations where a traveler can find accommodations ranging from the very basic to luxury, excitement, tranquility, and relaxation.

 Coral reefs are among the most diverse and beautiful of all marine habitats, and the Caribbean has about 7% of the world’s coral reefs.
 With reefs surrounding virtually the entire border of the Cuban marine shelf, the Belize barrier reef complex is the largest continuous reef system in the western Atlantic.
-Jamaican reefs are among the most species-rich in the Caribbean, and The Bahamas offers over 1,000 dives, including specialty dives such as shark close-ups and diving with dolphins.
+The Bahamas offers >1,000 dives, including specialty dives such as shark close-ups and diving with dolphins.
 The Caribbean is one of the world’s top diving destinations: travelers can dive year round, and water temperatures average 74°F–81°F (23°C–27°C).

 The Caribbean climate is tropical, with daytime temperatures in most of the region in the low- to mid-80s°F (26°C–30°C) during North America’s winter months and in the upper 80s to low 90s°F (lower 30s°C) in the summer months.
 Nighttime temperatures are around 10°F (5°C) cooler.
 Bermuda has similar summertime temperatures, but in the cooler months the nighttime low is in the upper 50s°F (12°C–15°C).
-Temperatures fluctuate depending on altitude, especially in the mountainous countries of Cuba (Pico Real del Turquino: 6,476 ft; 1,974 m), Jamaica (Blue Mountain Peak: 7,402 ft; 2,256 m), Haiti (Morne de la Selle: 8,959 ft; 2,731 m), and the Dominican Republic (Pico Duarte: 10,164 ft; 3,098 m).
-The sunny climate and recreational resources make the Caribbean a major winter vacation destination.
-The Caribbean is considered “a tropical paradise,” and tourism is an extremely important economic activity for the region.
-Tourist arrivals were recorded by the Caribbean Tourism Organization as slightly over 22 million in 2009 for their 33 member countries.
-In 2007, the United States accounted for almost 12 million tourist arrivals.
+Temperatures fluctuate depending on altitude, especially in the mountainous countries of Cuba (Pico Real del Turquino: 6,476 ft; 1,974 m), Haiti (Morne de la Selle: 8,907 ft; 2,715 m), and the Dominican Republic (Pico Duarte: 10,164 ft; 3,098 m).
+The Caribbean is a major winter vacation destination, and tourism is an extremely important economic activity for the region.
+Tourist arrivals were recorded by the Caribbean Tourism Organization as slightly >23.8 million in 2011 for their member countries that reported.
+In 2010, the United States accounted for almost 12 million tourist arrivals.

-Everyone should be up to date with routine vaccinations, whether or not they travel.
-In addition, hepatitis A and B vaccination is recommended for all unvaccinated travelers.
-Typhoid vaccine is recommended for some travelers to the Caribbean, especially if they are staying long-term, staying with friends or relatives, or visiting smaller cities, villages, or rural areas where exposure might occur through food or water.
-Preexposure rabies vaccination may be recommended for some travelers in rare instances.
+In addition to updated routine vaccinations, hepatitis A and B vaccination is recommended for all unvaccinated travelers.
+Typhoid vaccine is recommended for some travelers, especially if they are staying long-term, staying with friends or relatives, or visiting smaller cities, villages, or rural areas.
+In rare instances for selected travelers, preexposure rabies vaccination may be recommended.

-Malaria caused by chloroquine-sensitive Plasmodium falciparum is endemic in Haiti.
-Travelers to Haiti should take appropriate chemoprophylactic and preventive measures to minimize the risk of acquiring malaria.
-Forty-five years after it had been eradicated, autochthonous malaria transmission has been reported in Jamaica (rare local cases in Kingston) and The Bahamas (Great Exuma).
-There have not been ongoing reports of malaria in travelers to Great Exuma, suggesting no sustained transmission; therefore, there are no specific recommendations for travel to The Bahamas, although measures to avoid mosquitoes are recommended to prevent dengue.
-Mosquito avoidance measures are recommended for travel to Jamaica, particularly Kingston.
-In addition, malaria occurs in the Dominican Republic (see Chapter 3, Yellow Fever and Malaria Information, by Country).
-Endemic malaria occurs in the 3 mainland countries of Guyana, Suriname, and Belize, and appropriate prophylaxis is recommended when visiting these countries.
+Malaria caused by chloroquine-sensitive Plasmodium falciparum is endemic in Haiti, and the risk of getting malaria for US travelers is estimated to be moderate.
+Highest transmission rates are reported to occur after the rainy seasons from March to May and October to November.
+Travelers to Haiti should take chemoprophylactic and preventive measures to minimize the risk of acquiring malaria.
+Malaria also occurs in the Dominican Republic.
+Except for rare cases, there have not been ongoing reports of malaria in travelers to Great Exuma, Bahamas, since 2006.
+CDC has no specific recommendations for travel to The Bahamas, although measures to avoid mosquitoes are recommended to prevent dengue.
+Endemic malaria occurs in the mainland countries of Guyana, Suriname, and Belize, and malaria chemoprophylaxis is recommended when visiting these countries (see Chapter 3, Travel Vaccines & Malaria Information, by Country).

 Other Vectorborne Diseases

-Trinidad and Tobago and the mainland countries of French Guiana, Guyana, and Suriname are areas with risk of yellow fever virus transmission, but it is not holoendemic in Trinidad and Tobago.
-Vaccine is recommended for travelers aged ≥9 months to the 3 mainland countries and the island of Trinidad (except the urban areas of Port of Spain), but not the island of Tobago.
+Yellow fever is a risk in parts of Trinidad and Tobago and the mainland countries of French Guiana, Guyana, and Suriname.
+Vaccine is recommended for travelers aged ≥9 months to the 3 mainland countries and the island of Trinidad.
+However, it is generally not recommended for travel limited to the urban areas of Port of Spain, and it is not recommended for the island of Tobago.

 Caribbean cuisine is a fusion of spices and cooking styles from African, Amerindian, British, Spanish, French, Dutch, Indian, and Chinese cultures.
 Whether jerked chicken or ackee and salt fish in Jamaica, cracked (deep fried) conch or conch fritters in The Bahamas, or roti with curried meat or vegetables in Trinidad and Tobago, travelers will want to experience the culinary excitement of Caribbean cuisine.
 However, travelers should stick to legitimate eating establishments and avoid itinerant vendors.
 Travelers’ diarrhea is one of the most common travel-related illnesses, and some countries in the Caribbean fall into the intermediate-risk group, with attack rates of 8%–20%.
 Central America falls into the high-risk group, with attack rates of 20%–50%.
-Jamaica is unique among tourist destinations for having a hotel-based surveillance system of illness and injuries in travelers and for doing occasional exit surveys among travelers at its airport to estimate the risk of travelers’ diarrhea.
-Since interventions to prevent and control diarrhea in visitors were implemented, Jamaica reported a 72% reduction in diarrhea in the visitor population from 1996 to 2002.
 Outbreaks of ciguatera poisoning, which results from eating toxin-containing reef fish, have also occurred on many islands (see Chapter 2, Food Poisoning from Marine Toxins).

-Outbreaks of histoplasmosis have occurred in travelers to some Caribbean islands and to mainland French Guiana.
-For ecotourism enthusiasts, spelunking and trekking are possible activities that may put travelers at higher risk for exposure.
+Outbreaks of histoplasmosis have occurred in travelers to some Caribbean islands and to mainland French Guinea.
+In 2011, three French cavers developed pulmonary histoplasmosis after a trip to Cuba.
+Spelunking and trekking may put travelers at higher risk for exposure.

 Physical Concerns for the Traveler